DHTMLX/docs-suite/docs/chart/api/chart_total_config.md

 ### Parameters

-The `total` property can take one of the following values:
+The `total` property belongs to the root configuration of the chart rather than to a series and works with the `"bar"`, `"xbar"` and `"donut"` chart types.
+It can take one of the following values:

 - `false` - the chart doesn't render the total values
 - `true` - the chart calculates the sum automatically and displays it in the default format: